projectsbyif/data-permissions-catalogue/_patterns/secret-answer.md

   - url: /images/secret-answer.svg

 advantages:
-  - simple to implement
+  - Simple to implement

 limitations:
-  - secret answers can be guessed or stolen
+  - Secret answers can be guessed or stolen
-  - secret answers are often reused in multiple services
+  - Secret answers are often reused in multiple services

 examples:
   - description: Most authentication uses a form of secret answer